 The East Fork Fire was reported on June 15 at 6:25 p.m. and it continues to burn in the Kenai Wildlife Refuge.
 The lightning-caused fire grew rapidly and was estimated at 100 acres by the time air attack personnel from Palmer arrived.
 It is burning east of the East Fork of the Moose River, approximately 4 ½ miles northeast of the Sterling Highway.

-The fire is in a limited suppression area burning in primarily black spruce with some mixed hardwoods.
-Given the volatility of black spruce, the fire exhibited extreme fire behavior Thursday night with crowning and 30- to 40-foot flame lengths.
+The fire is burning in primarily black spruce with some mixed hardwoods.
+Given the volatility of black spruce, the fire exhibited extreme fire behavior when it began Thursday night with crowning and 30- to 40-foot flame lengths.
 Due to the extreme fire behavior and the fire’s proximity to local infrastructure, the U.S. Fish and Wildlife Service made the decision to take suppression action on the Southwest portion of the fire.
-The Alaska Division of Forestry is assisting with the firefighting efforts.
+The Alaska Division of Forestry assisted with the firefighting efforts.

 Winds predominately from the south are pushing the fire farther into the refuge, away from roads and populated areas.
 The Alaska Division of Forestry is coordinating with the U.S. Fish and Wildlife Service to manage the fire for ecological benefits in the refuge.

-The prevailing winds from the south have and may again push smoke into Anchorage.
+The prevailing winds from the south have the potential to push smoke into Anchorage.